raganwald/raganwald.github.com/_posts/2013-03-27-literate-coffeescript.coffee.md

     jasmine-node ~/Dropbox/sites/raganwald.github.com/_specs --matchall
     "

-The quotes are to tell the CoffeeScript compiler to ignore this.
-The script compiles the post(s) I specify  into a specs folder and then runs them (by default it does the enchanted forest posts in bulk).
+I added the quotes here so that the CoffeeScript compiler will ignore the shell script in this post.
+The script compiles the post(s) I specify into the `_specs` folder and then runs them (by default it does the enchanted forest posts in bulk).
 So whenever I add a new snippet, I write some expectations and then run the post:

 ![Failure!](/assets/images/failure.png)